Rugged-Apps/InventoryWatch-Feedback/README.md

   <img src="./assets/iw-logo.png" width=200 />
 </p>

-# InventoryWatch Feedback and Bug 🐛
+# InventoryWatch Feedback and Bugs 🐛

 Thanks for using [InventoryWatch](https://inventorywatch.app)!
 You can use this repo to report bugs and issues, submit feedback, or discuss feature requests.